 Christophe-Claude Charles-Alfred – Co-founder and Acting President –

-Anna Kurdova – Co-founder and treasurer –
+Anna Kurdova – Co-founder –

 Pauline Vigan – Secretary General –